ScribbleLabApp/ScribbleLab/README.md

 | :warning: | ScribbleLab is currently in development and not yet ready for production use.
 You are welcome to test the latest [dev build](https://github.com/ScribbleLabApp/ScribbleLab/releases/latest) at your own risk.
 Please leave any feedback [here](https://github.com/ScribbleLabApp/ScribbleLab/issues). |
 | - |:-|

+> [!IMPORTANT]
+> ScribbleLab is currently in development and not yet ready for production use.
+You are welcome to test the [latest alpha/dev build](https://github.com/ScribbleLabApp/ScribbleLab/releases) at your own risk.
+Please leave any feedback [here]().

 ## Table of Contents

 - [Motivation](#motivation)